tab1-web/faq/docs/eternal/faq.md

 ## Why am I not getting votes during a server restart?

 - **Vote coins are delayed**: You will receive them **after the server comes back online**{style="color:red;"}.

+## Do Wolves/Baby Pets/Kookaburras evolve?

+- No, it is a common misconception that there are pets who evolve in Interlude or before.
+Baby Pets only heal a little bit, (they don't recharge mana or give buffs) wolves stay wolves even after level 55, very squishy, not worth to level up at all.
+The only pet that evolves is the Hatchling to Strider.